melanchall/drywetmidi/Docs/articles/tools/Repeater.md

 ![Shift objects by fixed value](images/Repeater/ShiftByFixedValue.png)

-Also [RepeatingSettings](xref:Melanchall.DryWetMidi.Tools.RepeatingSettings) class provides options to round shift value (calculated by max time or constant one).
+Also the [RepeatingSettings](xref:Melanchall.DryWetMidi.Tools.RepeatingSettings) class provides options to round a shift value (calculated by max time or constant one).
 It can be useful, for example, when objects are not aligned with the grid.
 Please take a look at the following image:

 ![Round shift up](images/Repeater/RoundingUp.png)

-Here the data doesn't reach bar line time, but we want to repeat the objects with aligning to bars lines.
-Obviously we can't use [ShiftPolicy.ShiftByMaxTime](xref:Melanchall.DryWetMidi.Tools.ShiftPolicy.ShiftByMaxTime) option here.
-But we can't use [ShiftPolicy.ShiftByFixedValue](xref:Melanchall.DryWetMidi.Tools.ShiftPolicy.ShiftByFixedValue) too because we don't know the length of data in general case.
+Here the data doesn't reach bar line time, but we want to repeat the objects by aligning to bars lines.
+Obviously we can't use the [ShiftPolicy.ShiftByMaxTime](xref:Melanchall.DryWetMidi.Tools.ShiftPolicy.ShiftByMaxTime) option here.
+But we can't use [ShiftPolicy.ShiftByFixedValue](xref:Melanchall.DryWetMidi.Tools.ShiftPolicy.ShiftByFixedValue) too because we don't know the length of data in the general case.
 We just want to repeat the objects and be sure the start of the objects group is always on a bar line.
 So we can write this code:

 ```csharp
 var newFile = midiFile.Repeat(2, new RepeatingSettings